pangeo-forge/pangeo-forge-recipes/docs/pangeo_forge_recipes/tutorials/index.md

 ## ReferenceRecipes

-These tutorials all use the {class}`pangeo_forge_recipes.recipes.ReferenceRecipe` class:
+These tutorials all use the {class}`pangeo_forge_recipes.recipes.ReferenceRecipe`.

-.. note: While kerchunk currently supports [netcdf/hdf5, grib2, tiff and fits], the {class}`pangeo_forge_recipes.recipes.ReferenceRecipe` only has implimentations for [netcdf/hdf5 and grib2].
+Note: While kerchunk currently supports [netcdf/hdf5, grib2, tiff and fits], the {class}`pangeo_forge_recipes.recipes.ReferenceRecipe` only has implimentations for [netcdf/hdf5 and grib2].

 ```{toctree}
 :maxdepth: 1